 Teiou faces numerous obstacles in her quest for the Triple Crown, including both old and new adversaries.
 However, in the midst of her passionate rivalries, Teiou is quickly confronted with choices that would have a significant impact on her own racing career.

 Beastars (season 2)

 “Beastar” is a title bestowed upon creatures who demonstrate their excellence by combating inequality in order to unify carnivores and herbivores in an anthropomorphic animal community.
 Cherryton Academy has been without a leader like this for the past five years.
-However, following the killing of an alpaca inside the school grounds, the escalating tension between the various species necessitates the presence of a Beastar to maintain peace and harmony.
+However, following the taking the life of of an alpaca inside the school grounds, the escalating tension between the various species necessitates the presence of a Beastar to maintain peace and harmony.